 A monastery church is an orientated, three-nave hall structure with a strongly elongated, polygonal ended chancel, typical of monastic architecture.
 The whole was covered with prominent buttresses, between which large ogival windows decorated with traceries were placed.
 On the western side, the Polish Gate was placed at the church, that is a passage placed in a four-sided tower, providing communication along the underwall street, and at the same time the original entrance to the monastery’s economic area and side entrance to the monastery.

-Inside the church, from the south leads a gothic, profiled, pointed portal and next walled, a more modest, but also a gothic portal.
-Inside, on the northern wall of the nave and the sacristy, polychromes dating from the mid-fourteenth and fifteenth centuries have been preserved.
-The interior is covered with rib vaults.
+Inside the church, from the south, led a gothic, profiled, pointed ogival portal, and next, currently walled, more modest but also a gothic portal.
+Inside, on the northern wall of the nave and the sacristy, polychromes from the mid-fourteenth and fifteenth centuries have preserved.
+The interior of the church was covered with cross-rib vaults.